-The Library occupies two levels of the Barton Building.
+The Library is located in the Barton Building.
 The collection includes materials in the agricultural, biological, environmental, food and nutritional sciences.
 The Lyman Room houses a special collection on entomology.
-The Library is a depository for many government publications and currently receives over 800 serial titles.
-The total collection numbers 94,000 volumes of books and journals, and 17,000 volumes of government documents.
+The Library is a depository for many government publications and currently receives over 770 serial titles.
+The total collection numbers 95,500 volumes of books and journals, and 17,000 volumes of government documents.
 The online catalogue includes the holdings of all McGill libraries, and the automated circulation system controls the circulation of materials.
-Reference services include computerized bibliographic searching, CD-ROM workstations and interlibrary loan facilities supported by electronic mail and facsimile transmission.
+Reference services include access to computerized databases on CD-ROM and the Internet as well as excellent interlibrary loan facilities .
 A library instruction program is available throughout the year.